arunavsameer/CS216_bitcoin_scripting_sybil_servants/README.md

 bitcoin-cli -regtest getblockchaininfo
 ```
 ## 🎉 Acknowledgements
-- Prof. Subhra Mazumdar, for the project idea and concepts of Bitcoin scripting & addressing formats.
+- Prof. Subhra Mazumdar, for the project idea and concepts of Bitcoin scripting.
 - A very helpful documentation of Bitcoind access with Python on [Github](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/18_4_Accessing_Bitcoind_with_Python.md).